I have questions about…

 How can I meet international students at UHM?

-If you want to meet exchange students studying at UHM, please come to the MIX International Coffee Hour!
+If you want to meet exchange students studying at UHM, please come to one of our “MIXer” events.
+We will be announcing these via our Facebook page and through email.

 You may also want to become a MIX Volunteer in order to help with social activities for exchange students.
 Email email@example.com if you’re interested in becoming a MIX Volunteer!